ambareeshravi/SVDD-AD-AE/README.md

-# Attention-SVDD-AD_AE
+# SVDD-AD_AE
-Attention and SVDD regularization for Visual Anomaly Detection using AutoEncoders
+SVDD regularization for Visual Anomaly Detection using AutoEncoders